-Value Mode Description 1 I C Transmit Character written to SSPxBUF has not been sent 0 I C Transmit SSPxBUF is ready for next character 1 SPI and I C Receive Received character in SSPxBUF has not been read 0 SPI and I C Receive Received character in SSPxBUF has been read
+Value Mode Description 1 I 2 C Transmit Transmit in progress, SSPxBUF is full 0 I 2 C Transmit Transmit complete; SSPxBUF is empty 1 SPI and I 2 C Receive Receive complete, SSPxBUF is full 0 SPI and I 2 C Receive Receive not complete, SSPxBUF is empty

 - 1. This bit is cleared on Reset and when SSPEN is cleared. - 2.
-In IC Client mode, this bit holds the R/W bit information following the last address match.
-This bit is only valid from the address match to the next Start bit, Stop bit or not ACK bit. - 3.
+In I2C Client mode, this bit holds the R/ \overline{W} bit information following the last address match.
+This bit is only valid from the address match to the next Start bit, Stop bit or not \overline{ACK} bit. - 3.
 ORing this bit with SEN, RSEN, PEN, RCEN or ACKEN will indicate if the MSSP is in Active mode. - 4.
-Polarity of clock state is set by the CKP bit. - 5. $I^2C$ receive status does not include $\overline{ACK}$ and Stop bits.
+Polarity of clock state is set by the CKP bit. - 5.
+I^2C receive status does not include \overline{ACK} and Stop bits.